tommurphy73/JS/README.md

 Integrating Trustev.js into your site brings a whole host of functions to improve the customer experience.
 One of these is Trustev Auto Fill.
 Trustev Auto Fill populates your eCommerce process with the customer’s personal details, such as name, contact details and delivery/billing address.

-Trustev Auto Fill can be used in conjunction with Trustev Social Authenticaiton.
+Trustev Auto Fill can be used in conjunction with Trustev Social Authentication.
 With Trustev Social Authenticaiton enabled, any customer that signs in using a social network will automatically have their details pre-populated into their checkout form.
 This signiifcantally reduces the amount of time required by the customer to complete the order, and has been proven to increase conversion rates.

 If you have chosen to disable Trustev Social Authentication, you can still use Trustev Auto Fill.
 Trustev Auto Fill will work in combination with Social Network details that you share with us via the Trustev API, and will return the customer’s details to you, where you can choose how to handle this data.
 For more information on this, please see Section 5.1 of this document.